Unseeable8710/JSVL/README.md

-# JavaScript-Variable-Locator
+# JSVL
 A simple tool that allows you to execute code when a global variable is located.
+JSVL is short for JavaScript Variable Locator